bitapihub/api-optimization-engine/Manual.md

 **This manual is not yet completed.**

 This manual will guide you through the process of setting up your call processing server with the API Optimization Engine.
-After you've set up your server, you'll need to install the SDK for the engine.
+After you've set up your server, you'll need to install an SDK for the engine.
 The connection between the call processing server and your web servers is secured with a stripped-down version of OAuth 1.0a.
 Some features of OAuth 1.0a (such as request keys) are unnecessarily processing intensive for the purposes of an internal connection, so they were removed.
 In future versions we're considering implementing a true OAuth 1.0a connection to allow for